LarsNieuwenhuizen/Trustpilot/README.md

 $configuration = new Trustpilot\Configuration('path/to/my/config.yaml');
 ```

-If you've got that file configuration can be set as such:
+If you've got that file, configuration can be set as such:

 ```yaml
 TrustPilot: